GrinonBarrett/Taksidos/Extras/Character Creation/Species/Iptemenoi.md

-## MYRATHIRIN
+## IPTEMENOI
-Sentient arachnids which have played a prominent role in the Meolasine Empire, the myrathirin have a few advantages.
-They are known for their speed and climbing ability.
-They lack manipulators on their hands, thus are known for being less capable with certain tasks.
-They do have fairly powerful innate psychic abilities compared to other creatures.
-Their telepathy typically leads them to xenophobia as they find themselves more easily capable of utilizing it with others of their kind, though it does not completely replace speech in their communities.
-Myrathirin characters get the following features;
+Iptemenoi resemble large insects- something related to wasps and bees.
+They have a habit of bonding well with others despite having what many might consider a repulsive appearance.
+The singular is iptemenai.
+Iptemenoi characters get the following features;

-**Creature Type**: Myrathirin are insects.
+**Creature Type**: Iptemenoi are insects.

-**Size**: Myrthirin stand between 3'4"-4'2" tall.
-They can weigh between 44-55 pounds.
-They are medium creatures.
+**Size**: Iptemenoi stand between 10" - 1'8" tall and are equal in length.
+They can weigh between 22-39 pounds.
+They are small creatures.

-**Ability Score Modification**: As a myrathirin character, you have the following changes to your attributes
+**Ability Score Modification**: As an Iptemenai, you have the following adjustments to your attributes
+-1 [Body]
++1 [Rflx]
--1 [Empy]
++2 [Empy]
-Choose one of [Rflx], [Will], or [Inte].
-Then choose any attribute you have not already chosen.
-They are increased by 1 each.
+Choose an attribute.
+It is increased by 1.

-**Languages**: You gain competency in the Common Tongue, Fithirin, and Meolas languages.
+**Languages**: You gain competency in the Common Tongue and one other language of your choice.

-**Run Speed**: You may run up to 4 yards per move.
+**Run Speed**: You may run up to 2 yards per move.

-**Climb Speed**: You may climb up to 4 yard per move, presuming it is reasonable terrain to climb.
+**Climb Speed**: You may climb up to 2 yards per move, presuming it is reasonable terrain to climb.

 **Swim speed**: You may swim up to .5 yard per move, presuming the water isn’t too rough.

+**Fly speed**: You can fly at a speed of 6 yards per move.
+You must fly at least 3 yards per round to remain airborne.

+**Unarmed Attacks**: Your unarmed attacks have a range of one foot.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |